Complete moduli of cubic threefolds and their intermediate Jacobians: Torus rank degenerations and images of boundary divisors of

 Both $\Sigma_1$ and the associated $(2,3)$-curve are smooth complete intersection genus $4$ curves in $\mathbb P^3$.
 Here we give a direct proof via the trigonal construction that the two curves are isomorphic.

 \begin{pro} The trigonal construction gives an isomorphism $\Sigma_1 \cong \Sigma$, where $\Sigma$ is the $(2,3)$-curve associated to $X$. \end{pro}

-Before we give the proof of this proposition it is useful to review the Bruce--Wall description of the lines on a (general) $A_1$-cubic surface $S$.
+Before we give the proof of this proposition it is useful to review the Bruce--Wall description of the lines on a cubic surface $S$ with exactly one singularity, which is of type $A_1$.
 There are $6$ lines (counted with multiplicity $2$ as points of the Fano scheme of lines) $\ell_1,\cdots,\ell_6$ passing through the singular point of $S$.
 There are $\binom{6}{2}=15$ lines $\ell_{ij}$, $1\le i<j\le 6$, determined by the plane $\langle \ell_i,\ell_j\rangle$ (i.e., the residual line of intersection, which meets $\ell_i$ and $\ell_j$ away from their point of intersection, since otherwise $\ell_{ij}$ would pass through the singular point of the surface).
 These $21$ lines (or $27$ counted with multiplicity) are all of the lines on $S$.
 Their further incidence can be described as follows.
 The line $\ell_{ij}$ meets $\ell_k$ if and only if $k=i,j$, and meets $\ell_{kp}$ if and only if $i,j,k,p$ are distinct.
-Moreover, (and it can be deduced from what was just explained) $\ell_{ij}$, $\ell_{kp}$, and $\ell_{qr}$ are coplanar if $i,j,k,p,q,r$ are all distinct.
+Moreover, as can be deduced from what was just explained, the lines~$\ell_{ij}$, $\ell_{kp}$, and $\ell_{qr}$ are coplanar if $i,j,k,p,q,r$ are all distinct.